Abdu117/Driving-school-management-system-using-C-/README.md

-“Driving school management system,Demo version” has been design to avail the registry process in any Driving school around the globe and assert the applicability of C++ coding in problem solving and in automated systems.
+“Driving school management system, DEMO version” has been design to avail the registry process in any Driving school around the globe and assert the applicability of C++ coding in problem solving and in automated systems.